 A split air conditioning unit is one that has the two main components separate from each other, with one being inside the building, and the other being outside.
-A central air conditioning unit is nearly always a split air conditioning unit.
+A central air conditioning unit is nearly always a split unit.
 There are also air conditioning units called mini split air conditioners.
 These units operate in a very similar way, but do not use ducts to send the air.
 These may provide single room air conditioning, or cooling for multiple rooms, and are often called ductless air conditioning units.

 The two main components of a split air conditioning system have different functions.
 The unit situated outdoors, called a compressor, cools the air and handles condensation.
 This saves the trouble of having to find a way to drain the water created from the air conditioning process indoors.
 The inside unit, called the blower, is responsible for distributing the air to the rest of the house.
 This is done through a forced-air system, usually using a fan and a series of ducts that distribute cool air to each room in the home with a vent.
 An intake vent will return air to the unit.